 Unfortunately many homeowners do not realize how important this information is until they run into a roadblock while selling their home or attempting to obtain a building permit.

 As the national leader in laws that protect wetlands, rivers and waterfronts, Massachusetts has some of the strictest and farthest-reaching regulations in the nation.
-In order to understand what constitutes legally protected wetlands, riverbanks and other water-related areas, it is important to understand how Massachusetts defines such lands and their regulation.
+In order to understand what constitutes legally protected wetlands, riverbanks and other water-related areas, it is important for homebuyers to understand how Massachusetts defines such lands and their regulation.

 There are three Massachusetts acts that govern wetland and waterway uses.
 The first and oldest is the Public Waterfront Act of 1866, which protects local waterways from private, non-water related uses.